bentoml/BentoML/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please do not share it publically on Github nor the community slack channel.
+To report a vulnerability, please do not share it publicly on Github nor the community slack channel.
 Instead, contact the BentoML team directly via email first: contact@bentoml.ai